rider0211/laravel/readme.md

 - [Robust background job processing](https://laravel.com/docs/queues).
 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
-A superb combination of simplicity, elegance, and innovation gives you tools you need to build any application with which you are tasked.
+A superb combination of simplicity, elegance, and innovation give you tools you need to build any application with which you are tasked.

 ## Learning Laravel